 My Brave Amos has taught me so much already.
 Nothing is predictable in parenthood and nothing is in our control when it comes to having a child.
 Amos has been brave and God has carried him through it all and will continue to do so as his story is written.

 When I am faced with trials that seem unbearable, I pray.
 When I am given answers that seem hard to accept, I pray.
 When life is out of my control, I pray.

 Parenthood is freaking hard but when you add unanswered questions about your newborn to the mix, it makes it one big worrisome mess.
 My heart was shattered and then glued back together after enduring this trial with my baby boy.
 I hope you find something in my story to take with you and offer it to someone else who may be in the process of gluing their heart back together.

-Abby is a Mom to two little ones, and an amazing team member of Baja Baby.
-She lives in Colorado with her husband Alex, their beautiful daughter Amelia Grace, brand new son Amos Lee and Maple the dog.
+Abby is a Mom to two little ones and an amazing team member of Baja Baby.
+She lives in Colorado with her husband Alex, their beautiful daughter Amelia Grace, baby boy Amos Lee and Maple the dog.
 You can find Abby on Instagram by clicking here.

 Baja Baby is EWG VERIFIED™.
 For more information, please visit the EWG site.